Current Student Resources

 Washington, D.C., is a city that offers a wide variety of academic, professional and cultural opportunities for undergraduates — and students selected to participate in the Stanley E. Degler Washington Program coordinated by the Bellisario College have a special opportunity.

+The month-long effort will be led by Maggie Messitt, the Eberly Professor of Practice and director of the News Lab.
 Students will earn academic credit for working in the bureau and will take courses specifically tailored to Washington journalism.
 A full semester’s worth of credit will be available.

 Eligibility